zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 ### Memory Footprint

-**ExecutionEngine overhead**:
-- LLVM's JIT infrastructure: 50-150 MB
-- Compiled code: 10-500 KB per function
-- Symbol tables and metadata: 5-20 MB
+**ExecutionEngine overhead**: LLVM's JIT infrastructure consumes 50-150 MB of memory, compiled code takes 10-500 KB per function, and symbol tables and metadata require 5-20 MB.
 For a single process, this is manageable.
 But serving systems run hundreds of worker processes.
-If each worker loads ExecutionEngine:
-- 100 workers × 100 MB = 10 GB of wasted RAM

-AOT-compiled libraries have **zero compiler overhead**—the binary contains only compiled code, no LLVM infrastructure.
-Memory footprint: just the code itself (kilobytes).
+If each worker loads ExecutionEngine, the memory waste adds up quickly: 100 workers × 100 MB equals 10 GB of wasted RAM.
+AOT-compiled libraries have **zero compiler overhead**—the binary contains only compiled code without LLVM infrastructure.
+The memory footprint is just the code itself, measured in kilobytes.

 ### Code Size and Bloat